Plenary Session: The Politics of the Digital

 Huginn Freyr Þorsteinsson

 Dr. Huginn Freyr Thorsteinsson is a partner at the creative communication agency Aton.JL.
-His a part-time lecturer at the University of Iceland and has been on various boards and commissions for public and private companies.
+He is a part-time lecturer at the University of Iceland and has been on various boards and commissions for public and private companies.
 In 2017 he wrote a report on the potential impact of high tech on the Icelandic fisheries sector.
 More recently he was the chairman of the committee on Iceland and the fourth industrial revolution.
 The committee published a report in 2019 on Iceland and fourth industrial revolution.
 Huginn has a Ph.
 D in the philosophy of science from the University of Bristol.

 Kristinn Þórisson